 Creating a Leveled Library

-Leveled books promote high-success reading opportunities for all students by giving them the opportunity to read books at their independent reading levels.
-A book is considered at a child’s independent level if the student can read the text with 95% accuracy (i.e., no more than one error per 20 words read).
+Leveled books promote high-success reading opportunities for all children by giving them the opportunity to read books at their independent reading levels.
+A book is considered at a child’s independent level if the child can read the text with 95% accuracy (i.e., no more than one error per 20 words read).
 Independent reading of a leveled text is relatively easy for the reader.